lebedevhhh/Jnippets/snippets/twoSum.md

-title: sumDigitsOfNumber.md
+title: twoSums.md
 name: lebedevhh__
-Date: 1/14/2023
+Date: 3/14/2023
-Description : sum the digits of a number
+Description : finds the indexes of two numbers if they sum up to target

 ```java